lupyuen/lupyuen.github.io/src/led.md

 [(Many thanks to @Kongduino)](https://twitter.com/Kongduino/status/1358557946670551040)

-_What if we really really want to use older serial apps like `screen`?_
+_What if we really really want to use POSIX serial apps like `screen`?_

 This is NOT recommended...
-But to support older serial apps with macOS, we need to lower the UART baud rate from 2 Mbps to 230.4 kbps.
+But to support POSIX serial apps with macOS, we need to lower the UART baud rate from 2 Mbps to 230.4 kbps.
+(Which is a POSIX baud rate)

 1. In the BL602 Demo Firmware, edit the `main.c` source file, like...